-- 48. From the closure of the Identified Residential Schools in the 1970's until the late 1990's, Canada's Aboriginal communities were left to battle the damages and suffering of their members as a result of the Residential Schools Policy, without any acknowledgement from Canada.
+- 29. From the closure of the Residential Schools until the late 1990's, Canada's Aboriginal communities were left to battle the damages and suffering of their members as a result of the Residential Schools Policy, without any acknowledgement from Canada.
 During this period, Residential School survivors increasingly began speaking out about the horrible conditions and abuse they suffered, and the dramatic impact it had on their lives.
 At the same time, many survivors committed suicide or self-medicated to the point of death.
-The deaths devastated not only the members of the Survivor Class and the Descendant Class, but also the life and stability of the communities represented by the Band Class. - 49.
+The deaths devastated the life and stability of the communities represented by the Class. - 30.
 In January 1998, Canada issued a Statement of Reconciliation acknowledging and apologizing for the failures of the Residential Schools Policy.
-Canada admitted that the Residential Schools Policy was designed to assimilate Aboriginal Persons and that it was wrong to pursue that {01447063.2} goal.
+Canada admitted that the Residential

+Schools Policy was designed to assimilate Aboriginal Persons and that it was wrong to pursue that goal.
 The Plaintiffs plead that the Statement of Reconciliation by Canada is an admission by Canada of the facts and duties set out herein and is relevant to the Plaintiffs' claim for damages, particularly punitive damages.

-50. The Statement of Reconciliation stated, in part, as follows:
+31. The Statement of Reconciliation stated, in part, as follows: